 Section 47 of the Education Act states that, during their general assembly, the parents shall elect a representative to the Parents’ Committee established under section 189 from among their representatives on the governing board.
 A substitute may also be designated.

 Under section 42 of the Education Act, members of the school staff are only prohibited from being elected as parents’ representatives on the Governing Board of the school in which they work.
 Therefore, a school board employee who is not a member of the school staff can be a member of the Governing Board of said school as a parent representative.
 Section 56 of the Education Act stipulates that the Governing Board chair cannot be a member of the school board personnel.
 Such a prohibition does not exist for the Parents’ Committee.
-No provision therefore prevents a school board personnel to be a member of the Parents’ Committee.
+No provision therefore prevents a school board staff member from becoming to be a member of the Parents’ Committee.

 Regarding the notion of conflict of interest, the Education Act does not contain any provisions concerning the Parents’ Committee.
 In our view, the Parents’ Committee can prescribe rules in order to prevent conflicts of interest as long as these rules are in concordance with the Education Act.
 For example, the Parents’ Committee cannot prohibit a school board staff member from sitting on the Parents’ Committee as this is authorized under the Education Act.
 The Parents’ Committee may also establish in their internal rules of procedure an obligation for members to declare their personal interests, including the fact that they are working for the school board.